MoebiusX/OtelE2E/replit.md

-# OpenTelemetry Payment PoC - Context Propagation
+# OpenTelemetry Payment PoC - Authentic Instrumentation Only

+## Core Principle
+**AUTHENTIC OPENTELEMETRY ONLY - NO SIMULATION, NO FAKE DATA, NO SYNTHETIC SPANS**

 ## Overview

-This is a full-stack web application demonstrating authentic OpenTelemetry context propagation in an enterprise payment processing system.
-The application showcases distributed tracing across a React frontend, Kong API Gateway, and Node.js backend with real message broker integration and clean architectural patterns.
+This is a full-stack web application demonstrating authentic OpenTelemetry instrumentation in an enterprise payment processing system.
+The application showcases real distributed tracing with genuine HTTP spans captured by OpenTelemetry's auto-instrumentation - exactly what production systems generate.

 ## System Architecture